-With a spherical slide, the cutting frame (or drilling frame) is rotated around a vertical "line" which is parallel to the Y axis.
+With a spherical slide, the cutting frame (or Drill Spindle) is rotated around a vertical "line" which is parallel to the Y axis.

 Fundamentally, a spherical slide works the same way a sphere-cutting jig does.
 (The picture to the left shows the Perfect Sphere from Carter Products.)

-Conversely, on a curvilinear slide, the cutting frame (or drilling frame) is moved in an out (in the direction of the X axis) whilst moving along the Z axis.
+Conversely, on a curvilinear slide, the cutting frame (or Drill Spindle) is moved in an out (in the direction of the X axis) whilst moving along the Z axis.

 The spherical slide rest shown in the pictures below was designed by Al Collins (the "A" in the MADE Ornamental Rose Engine), and it shows a very fine example of one for a rose engine lathe.

 My spherical sliderest operates with a simple worm and wheel set up.
 It has a removable center of rotation indicator to help in set up.
 Also, to that end, I've made indicator lines on the bottom slide.